microsoftgraph/msgraph-sdk-python-core/README.md

 client = GraphClient(credential=browser_credential)
 ```

-### 6. Make a requests to the graph using the client
+### 6. Make a requests to the graph API using the client

 ```python
 result = client.get('/me')